Packing in Circle#

 end

 First, gravitational acceleration is defined.
-Since the simulation is two-dimensional, we do not define the gravity in z direction.
 The number of particle types parameter specifies the number of particle types in a simulation.
 Particles with different sizes, size distributions, and physical properties have to be defined as separate particle types.
 The size distribution type parameter specifies the size distribution for each particle type.
-The acceptable choices are uniform and normal distributions.
-Since this simulation is monodispersed, the size distribution type is uniform. diameter and density of particles, number of particles of each type, young modulus, poisson ratio, restitution coefficient and friction coefficient are defined.
+Since this simulation is monodispersed, the size distribution type is uniform.
+The diameter and density of particles, number of particles of each type, young modulus, poisson ratio, restitution coefficient and friction coefficient are defined.

 Model Parameters#